 An America where every progressive in any position of influence or authority was replaced by an equal and opposite fundamentalist, and vice versa, is one you would have no hesitation in describing as a fundamentalist theocracy.
 Which implies quite inexorably that the America we do live in, the real one, can be fairly described as a progressive atheocracy—that is, a system of government based on an official areligion, progressivism.

 This areligion is maintained and propagated by the decentralized system of quasiofficial “educational” institutions which we, here at UR, have learned to call the Cathedral.
-Today, we’ll look, purely in a theoretical manner of course, at what it might take to get rid of this thing.
+In this chapter, we’ll look, purely in a theoretical manner of course, at what it might take to get rid of this thing.
 If you find the exercise unpalatable, dear open-minded progressive, just snap the Fundamentalens back on and imagine you’re trying to free your government from the icy, inexorable grip of Jesus.
 (Or the Pope.
 The resemblance between anti-fundamentalism and its older brother, anti-Catholicism, may be too obvious to mention—but I should mention it anyway.)

 Obviously I don’t object to the Cathedral on account of its atheism.
 If a theist can object to theocracy, an atheist can object to atheocracy.
 I object to the concept of official thought in general, to the details of progressivism in specific, but most of all to the insidious way in which the Cathedral has managed to mutate its way around the “separation of church and state” in which it so hypocritically indoctrinates its acolytes.
 The Cathedral is the apotheosis of chutzpah.
 It is always poisoning its parents, then pleading for clemency as an orphan.

 I know, I know.
 We have been through all this stuff before.
 On the Internet it never hurts to repeat, however, and let’s take a brief look at the Cathedral’s operations in the case of one James Watson.